8 Best Renters Insurance Companies in Texas of 2026

 - Quote access: Agent only

-Chubb caters to high-net-worth renters who turn to the insurer to protect their exorbitantly priced items like jewelry and artwork.
+Chubb caters to high-net-worth renters who turn to insurers to protect their exorbitantly priced items like jewelry and artwork.

 You can increase your coverage with the amount of your choice to fully protect these valuable items.

-However, while Chubb has one of the highest premium rates, its array of discounts can lower what you pay.
+However, while Chubb has one of the highest premium rates, its discounts can lower your pay.

 So, for Chubb, the safer your home, the more you save.